letsfigureout/pushupcomp/README.md

 # pushupcomp
-A toy project to track daily pushup count
+The aim of this project is to develop an application using Go and to deploy it on Heroku.